COMPUTING

 KEY STAGE 3 COMPUTING

-• understand and apply fundamental principles and concepts of computer science, including abstraction, logic, algorithms, and data representation;
+• Applying the fundamental principles and concepts of computer science, including abstraction, logic, algorithms, and data representation

-• be able to analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve them;
+• Analysing problems in computational terms, and writing computer programs in order to solve such problems

-• be able to critically evaluate and apply information technology, including new or unfamiliar technologies, to solve problems;
+• Evaluating and applying information technology, including new or unfamiliar technologies, analytically to solve problems

 KEY STAGE 4 COMPUTING